Barbara Boxer: Television appearances

 Boxer has made cameo appearances as herself in several television shows, including Murphy Brown (1994), Gilmore Girls (2002) and Curb Your Enthusiasm (2007), as well as a cameo (as herself) in the 2000 film Traffic.
-On November 2, 2005, she made an appearance on The Daily Show with Jon Stewart to discuss her new novel A Time To Run.
+On November 2, 2005, she made an appearance on The Daily Show with Jon Stewart to discuss her new novel, A Time To Run.

 In September 2012, it was reported that Boxer and Republican Senator Olympia Snowe would appear together in an NBC sitcom.
 On September 20, 2012, she and Senator Snowe appeared in the fifth season premiere of Parks and Recreation.
-Boxer later returned to Parks and Recreation alongside several other U.S. senators in early 2015 in the seventh season episode "Ms. Ludgate-Dwyer Goes to Washington."
+Boxer later returned to Parks and Recreation alongside several other U.S. senators in early 2015 in the seventh season episode "Ms. Ludgate-Dwyer Goes to Washington".

-In November 2016, Boxer appeared in an episode of Chelsea, presented by Chelsea Handler, entitled "Do Not Despair About Our Country", filmed shortly after the result of the 2016 US presidential election was known, during which Handler wept about the result.
+In November 2016, Boxer appeared in an episode of Chelsea, presented by Chelsea Handler, entitled "Do Not Despair About Our Country", filmed shortly after the final announced result of the 2016 US presidential election, during which Handler wept about the result.

-Awards and honors

-Boxer has been awarded two Doctor of Laws honorary degrees, one from Mills College and the other from Dominican University of California.

-Ethics

-The Foundation for Ethics in Public Service has accused Boxer of failing to disclose real property on her Personal Financial Disclosure Reports between 2002 and 2010.
-Boxer failed to disclose a million dollar home she owns.